Quark clusters, QCD vacuum and the cosmological 7Li, Dark Matter and Dark Energy problems: Conclusion

 Our model does not introduce new physics to solve the $^7$Li, DM and DE problems but instead makes use of still uncertain properties of QCD phases and its vacuum properties.
-We are not the first to propose a connection between QCD in-hadron condensates and cosmology.
+We are not the first to discuss a connection between QCD vacuum and cosmology.
 It has been argued based on empirical properties of hadrons that confinement is a pre-requisite for retaining condensates inside hadrons, which then largely eliminates the problem of the smallness of the cosmological constant.
-Our model, while evading rigorous calculation for an efficacious idea, is in line with such arguments, while the concept of drainage of the in-SQC vacuum, and the decoupling of SQCs from the strong force, is indeed a new idea (see \S \ref{sec:SQCs-DE}) that may turn out to have other useful physical applications.
+On the other hand, our model, introduces the concept of tunnelling of the in-SQC vacuum into the exterior trivial vacuum, and the decoupling of SQCs from hadrons (see Section \ref{sec:SQCs-DE}).
+This distinctive proposition raises the intriguing possibility that DM and hadrons could represent separate phases of quark matter within the framework of QCD, characterized by distinct vacuum properties that may turn out to have other useful physical applications.